 Switching to clean energy sources is not only good for the climate but can also insulate businesses from transition risks.
 For example, switching should reduce a business’ exposure to future fossil fuel price increases.
 Firms that switch may also avoid potential future costs related to emissions, like carbon taxes.
 Furthermore, switchers may reap reputational benefits, which could lead to more demand for their services.

-Investing in clean energy is also a climate opportunity that could yield financial and reputational benefits.
+Investing in clean energy is another one of several business opportunities in climate change that could yield financial and reputational benefits.
 In 2021, US bank Citi financed climate technologies that could expedite the low-carbon transition, including bioenergy; carbon capture, utilization, and sequestration; direct air carbon capture; hydrogen; renewable energy; and renewable natural gas.
 Investing in these sectors could generate outsized returns as the energy transition takes hold.
 By making itself a go-to option for clean energy clients, Citi is also burnishing its reputation as a champion of the low-carbon transition.

 Investing in climate-smart products and services